department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 ### Apply for Benefits

-<a class="usa-button-primary va-button-primary" href="/healthcare/apply/application/introduction">Apply now</a>
+<a class="usa-button-primary va-button-primary" href="/healthcare/apply/application/introduction">Apply for Benefits</a>

 <div markdown="0"><br></div>